EmuDeck/emudeck.github.io/docs/file-management/steamos/file-management.md

 1. In your ROM folder, right click, click `Create New Text File`
 2. Name it `GAMENAME.m3u`
     * The file name of the M3U file is up to you.
-However, it is recommended you match the M3U file as closely as possible to the game name so Steam ROM Manager and EmulationStation-DE can scrape the appropriate game art or game info
+However, it is recommended you match the M3U file as closely as possible to the game name so Steam ROM Manager and ES-DE can scrape the appropriate game art or game info
-    * For example, with the game: `The Legend of Dragoon`, you may name the M3U file, `The Legend of Dragoon.m3u` so Steam ROM Manager or EmulationStation-DE can locate the appropriate art.
+    * For example, with the game: `The Legend of Dragoon`, you may name the M3U file, `The Legend of Dragoon.m3u` so Steam ROM Manager or ES-DE can locate the appropriate art.
 However, if you name it `LoD.m3u` as an example, neither tool will know to match `LoD` to `Legend of Dragoon`
 3. Right click the text file, click `Open with Kate` or a text editor of your choice
 4. Place the full file name of each ROM disc including the file extension on a separate line
     * **IMPORTANT:** If you are using both `.bin` and `.cue` files, only write the `.cue` files in the M3U file.
 If you are using both `.gdi` and `.bin` files, only write the `.gdi` files in the M3U file